n8v/BirchHillTemp/mobile-weather/README.md

 ## TODO
 -  use visibility api to quiesce in background
--  faviconomatic ... wordpress site has favicon
+-  faviconomatic other sizes for mobile platforms... wordpress site has favicon
 -  favicon badge temp